OrthogonalDesign/DDD_Introduction/PITCHME.md

 DDD is a big topic and I will not go through the all concepts (Entity, Value Object, Aggregation ...) of DDD and explain the definitions here.
 I think you can find those by yourselves anywhere.
-Instead, I'd like to go deep on a couple concerns about the DDD, and hope can give you a impression and let you feel about DDD.
+Instead, I am going to pick a couple small pieces from the DDD, and hope can give you a impression and you FEEL about it.
-So instead of naming 'DDD Introduction', I would say it is just `DDD A Peek`
+So instead of say 'DDD Introduction', I would say it is `DDD A Peek`

 ---
 # DDD